ChangePool/FamilyDAO/README.md

 A preliminary US [Patent Public Search](https://www.uspto.gov/patents/search/patent-public-search) reveals no ideas related to decentralizing genograms to benefit users.

-## Proposed Methodology
+## Proposed Methodology and Tentative Timeline

-The current proposal aims to elicit requirements for FamilyDAO features and functionality from a multicultural sample of individuals and family offices; prepare additional product and project management planning documents; and, network to assemble resources capable of creating and implementing FamilyDAO sustainably as an open-source, decentralized software application.
+Within the six-month timeline offered by the Center for Humane Technology (CHT) _Emerging Voices in AI and Society Fellowship_, the current proposal aims to elicit requirements for FamilyDAO features and functionality from a multicultural sample of individuals and family offices; prepare additional product and project management planning documents; and, network to assemble resources capable of creating and implementing FamilyDAO sustainably as an open-source, decentralized software application.

 <!-- Elicit multicultural requirements for FamilyDAO features and functionality from individuals and family offices -->